Warning: Undefined variable $r in /home/eticom/public_html/wp-content/plugins/better-related/inc/frontend.php on line 169

 Rental facilities for bikers

-Being an international biker you have the choice of bringing your bike and other accessories along for this great adventure.
+Being an international rider you have the choice of bringing your own bike and other accessories along with you for this great adventure.
 However, doing so can be quite expensive and time-consuming.
-The good news is that there are companies in the environs of Ladakh that offer biking rental services for visitors.
+So best thing is that there are companies in Ladakh, Manali & New Delhi that offer motorbike rental services for visitors.

 You can rent a motorbike and biking accessories as well as all your camping requirements.
 This means you don’t have to carry unnecessary baggage from and back to your home country.
 If you have purchased the complete tour package then ask your tour operator about the inclusions and exclusions.
 You have to either pickup & drop at the same location or hire a bike for a one way ride to avoid the repeat of the same route.

 A: Leh-Ladakh is situated in north India.
 It is in Himalayan region.
 It borders with other two Asian countries China and Pakistan.

 A: They are same but they are not same.
 Actually Ladakh is a State / province of India administered under central government of India.
 And Leh is the capital of the Ladakh.
 Leh is the only major town of the Ladakh so some times people call it Leh-Ladakh.

 A: Leh is the capital of Ladakh.
 It is the base for tourists to roam around other places in the Ladakh region.
 So when you are in Leh you are already in Ladakh.

 A: You can reach leh-ladakh by road or by Air.
 There are direct domestic flights from Leh & New Delhi.
 By road you can go via Srinagar Leh highway or via Manali Leh highway.